 Critical care incorporates general adult intensive care, high-dependency, the Post-Anaesthetic Care Unit (PACU), critical care outreach and the Critical Care Follow-up Clinic.
 There is also a critical care unit at the National Hospital for Neurosurgery and Neurology.

-The Critical Care Unit has 35 beds on the third floor of the tower at University College Hospital, 10 beds on the first floor of the Grafton Way Building (opening soon) and nine beds on the first floor of the Westmoreland Street site.
+The Critical Care Unit at University College Hospital has 35 beds on the third floor of the UCH tower, 10 beds on the first floor of the Grafton Way Building (opening soon) and nine beds on the first floor of the Westmoreland Street site.
 All of these beds are managed and staffed by the same large multidisciplinary team.
 All care is consultant-led.